alpanakushwaha/ReactRepo_03/errorNsol.md

   }
 }
 ```

->> above code to try-catch useEffect the API, has error(not working.. )
+> > above code to try-catch useEffect the API, has error(not working.. )

+> > try getting error message when your search doesn't match any listed restaurants..